-King’ College School Hangzhou is one of Dipont Education’s latest independent school developments, providing an internationalized learning experience while maintaining the requirements of the Chinese curriculum.
-Here, Tom Banyard, acting head of international at the school, tell us about how the school’s learning goes beyond the curriculum in order to produce happy, well-rounded young adults:
+King’s College School Hangzhou is one of Dipont Education’s latest independent school developments, providing an internationalized learning experience while maintaining the requirements of the Chinese curriculum.
+William Thomson, Marketing and Admissions Officer, tell us about how the school’s learning goes beyond the curriculum to produce happy, well-rounded young adults:

 “Every one of the students at King’s College Hangzhou completes a wide range of sporting, creative, academic and service co-curricular activities (CCA), four days a week.
 On top of this, they have clubs at lunchtimes and after school that lead to competitions and tournaments against other schools.
 This is one of the ways in which we produce happy, well-rounded young adults who, when they leave us, are ready for higher education and the wider world.